Visual Branding for Startups: Screenshots That Build Trust

 5. Secure checkout - Trust badges, SSL

 Missing any of these creates friction.
-Polished visuals are the easiest to fix.
+Polished visuals are the easiest to fix with a startup screenshot tool.

 For Solo Founders